Physical Address for health papers:

 Breeding cattle will not be weighed or measured.

-Spring 2017 EPDs will be used.
-EPDs for breeding cattle will be provided to the judge for him/her to use at their discretion.
+The most current EPDs will be used.
+EPDs for all cattle will be provided to the judge for him/her to use at their discretion.
 Junior members will only have EPDs if they are compliant with Whole Herd TPR or purchased an animal from a Whole Herd TPR breeder.
 If you feel that you are not compliant with Whole Herd TPR, please call the AHA records department immediately.

-Steers will be weighed and ultrasounded at processing.
+Steers will be weighed at check-in.
 This data will be used when breaking classes and will be provided to the judge.

 Steers will be exhibited by weight.

-Horned and polled owned heifers will be shown separately, alternating at the divisions.
-Horned and polled bred-and- owned heifers will show together in one show, with one grand champion bred-and-owned heifer.
-Bred-and-owned heifers may also enter the owned show, but must indicate this on the entry form and must pay an additional entry fee.
+Horned and polled owned females will be shown separately, alternating at the divisions.
+Horned and polled bred-and-owned heifers will show together in one show, with one grand and reserve grand champion bred-and-owned female being selected.
+Bred-and-owned females may also enter the owned show, but must indicate this on the entry form and must pay an additional entry fee.

-Due to Kentucky Exposition Center regulations and safety of exhibitors NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in the coliseum.
+Due to the American Royal Complex regulations and safety of exhibitors, NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in Hale Arena with the exception of service animals with proper identification.

 Any animal a junior enters may be used in the team-fitting competition and/or be asked to be used in the judging contest.